 One remarkable thing he constantly experiences is the strong impulse to pray for certain ones, indeed an intense drawing aside for such prayer, as though the one brought to mind were in peculiar need or danger or temptation.
-And repeatedly the knowledge has come afterwards of the sore need or danger or special temptation, and the deliverance.
+And repeatedly the knowledge has come afterwards Communication with the Dead 133 of the sore need or danger or special temptation, and the deliverance.